sirjessthebrave/dctechstories/about.md

   <h3>More about Jessica</h3>
   <div class="about-img-wrapper"><img class="about-img" src="{{site.url}}assets/images/jess.jpg"></div>
   <div class="about-text">
     <p>Jessica is a front end web developer at the Washington Post.
 She helps to run <a href="https://dcfemtech.github.io/">DCFemTech</a> and <a href="https://www.meetup.com/DC-Tech-Meetup/">DC Tech Meetup</a> and is an active member of <a href="https://www.meetup.com/Women-Who-Code-DC/">Women Who Code</a>.
 Jessica is an active speaker and organizer focusing her work on general technical literacy for all and equality in the tecnical field.
 She also teaches at General Assembly.
-Jessica love to explore, host fabulous dinner parties, beg her partner for a cat, and post gifs.</p>
+Jessica loves to explore, host fabulous dinner parties, beg her partner for a cat, and post gifs.</p>

     <p><a href="https://twitter.com/SirJesstheBrave">Twitter</a> | <a href="http://sirjessthebrave.github.io/">Personal Site</a> | <a href="https://github.com/sirjessthebrave">GitHub</a></p>
   </div>